nodeca/js-yaml/README.md

 and all of super schemas come next in order of they are placed in the include list.
 Recursively.

+NOTE: Schemas must be immutable.
+So, it's better to use CONSTANT_LIKE_NAMES for them.

 There are predifined schemas in JS-YAML: `MINIMAL_SCHEMA`, `SAFE_SCHEMA`, and `DEFAULT_SCHEMA`.

-### new Type (tag, resolver)
+### new Type (tag, { loader, dumper })

 Constructs a YAML type definition object.
+Such objects are used for validation, resolving, interpreting, and representing of primitive YAML nodes: scalars (strings), sequences (arrays), and mappings (objects).
+The second argument is an object of two keys: `loader` and `dumper`.
+At least one of these must be specified.
+Both of the keys are objects too.

+#### loader settings

+`kind` (required) is a string identifier ("string", "array", or "object") restricts type of acceptable nodes.

-Such objects are used for validation, resolving, interpreting, and representing of primitive YAML nodes: scalars (strings), sequences (arrays), and mappings (objects). `resolver` is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
-Then a type is contained in the implicit list of a schema, and a node has no explicit tag on it, `explicit` will be false.
+`resolver` (optional) is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
+When a type is contained in the implicit list of a schema, and a node has no explicit tag on it, `explicit` will be false.
 Otherwise, it will be true.

+#### dumper settings

+`kind` (required) is a string identifier restricts type of acceptable objects.
+Allowed values are: "undefined", "null", "boolean", "integer", "float", "string", "array", "object", and "function".

+`instanceOf` (optional) allows to restrict acceptable objects with exactly one class. i.e. constructor function.

+`predicate` (optional) is a function of one argument.
+It takes an object and returns true to accept and false to discard.

+`representer` (optional) is a function intended to convert objects to simple, "dumpable" form.
+That is a string, an array, or a plain object.

 ### NIL

-Special object used in type resolvers to represent failure of the resolving process.
-If your resolver cannot to resolve the given object, it should return NIL.
+Special object used in type resolvers/representers to report failure of the resolving/representing process.
+If your type handler cannot to process the given object, it should return NIL.

 ### Example of using your own schema